jonmmease/ipyplotly/notes/integration_plans.md

 out the Chris again, with code to share, and try to meet with the Plotly team to hash out a plan for bringing this together with plotly.py.
 Maybe I'll even meet up with them in Montreal.

+# 12/11/2017 Notes:
+**Object Lists**: Converting to list-like objects from object tuples is not feasible right now.
+Extend traces not supported on the layout side.
+I could replace tuples with a custom fixed length list that would support assignment, but that's about all I could change.

+Change not recommended

+**Animation/frames**: I tried to get this working, but the events emitted on the JS side for JS triggered animations don't seem consistent.
+Sometimes relayout events are emitted as well.
+It was just flaky.
+It wouldn't be impossible, but would require some bug fixing work in plotly.js as well.

+Change not recommended

+**Where this stands**
+I don't think it will be possible to replace the graph_obj library with this.
+Frames won't be supported and object lists will be tuples not lists.

+I do think this library could support all of the features that Dash needs.
+(Dash doesn't support frames either).
+So dash could use this library to get improved docstrings and error messages).

+But even so, this API has options that Dash doesn't support.
+So I don't know if that makes sense.

+This still might need to be a new library.

+**Updates to make regardless**
+- Support pandas series
+- Support pandas timeseries
+- Better error messages for non-existant compound properties (catch in constructor).
+- Prevent 'animate' from being used in by buttons/sliders.